 Non-human species detailed for use as player character adventurers.
-Play as one of the elves, dwarfs, centaurs, dark trolls or great trolls, as well as unique baboons and ducks, dragonewts, Men-and-a-half, trollkin, and Wolfbrothers.
+Play as one of the elves, dwarfs, centaurs, dark trolls or great trolls, as well as unique baboons and ducks, Morokanth, Men-and-a-half, trollkin, and minotaurs.
 Each playable heritage is complete with their unique professions, cults, and magic.

 A Player's Companion

 Useful information for players, including details on companion animals and mounts, as well as allied spirits.
 Adventurers with summoning magic will find full details for all of the creatures, spirits, and elementals they can summon, speeding up play with all the information at your fingertips.

 An Alynx, a preferred companion for Orlanthi

 Each entry details the myths and history, subtypes, description, culture, government, religion, region of origin, and more.
 Adventuring races are expanded in considerable detail, giving you everything you need to dream up your own unique characters and adversaries for your players to encounter.

 The most horrific and powerful entities walking the world of Glorantha, such as the enormous Crimson Bat, the three-bodied Chaos horror Cwim, the Chaos gaggle, and the Fiend of Cacodemon.

 Feeding the Bat

 "STYLE: 5.
 The revitalized Chaosium has been putting out some dazzling books, and this one is no exception - especially with the vivid and loving renditions of the various beasties and beings.
 SUBSTANCE: 5.
 Not just a compendium of creatures, but an indispensable companion, steeped in Gloranthan lore and thoroughly inspirational.